 I’ve found that my phone battery charges quickly in my car.

 As you travel it's fun to see the sights but it can get loud when you’re focusing on work.
 Headphones let you listen to any needed audio without distractions and a built-in microphone is useful for both business and general communication needs.
 Combining these features all-in-one with noise cancelling headphones can be a smart move.
+Choosing to buy a premium headphone that features microphones that block out background noise is a convenience on audio-related work like taking calls and participating on meetings.

 Laptops often have a sizeable amount of memory but they still don’t have the terabytes of storage space often found with a desktop.
 A good sized memory stick allows you to carry more data and access it from a different computer if needed.
 Consider a 2TB portable external hard drive if you need a lot of storage.
 Backup your devices to the portable external hard drive for additional safety.